florianmahner/object-dimensions/docs/README.md

 ## Content of this repository

-We learn interpretable object embeddings using a triplet task.
-We therefore need to either extract triplets or use human generated ones.
+We learn interpretable representational embeddings from behavioral responses made to natural images in a triplet odd-one-out task.
+There are two principal ways to obtain these choices: (i) running a behavioral experiment in humans, or (ii) simulating triplet choices from the similarity of any representation space.
+Note that for (ii) we can sample these judgments from any representation space that allows for a similarity measure (ie DNN activations, neural recordings, etc.)

 ## Example Data

+We use the THINGS data for our experiments, which is a collection of 1,854 images of everyday objects.
+In principle the approach can be applied to arbitrary datasets.
 We provide makefile to download all the things and things+ data.
 Simply execute

 ```bash